shsagir/play-area-sync/docs/redis-cloud.md

 Redis is an open source, in-memory data structure store, used as a database, cache or queue message broker.

-## About Redis Cloud
+## About Redis Labs

 Redis Labs is a popular hosted Redis provider.
 They also support the open-source project.
 Redis Labs offer a public cloud model: it's called "Redis Cloud" and brings "Fully-Managed Redis-as-a-Service".

 ## Pricing

 It starts with a free plan which you can scale vertically by size (amount of available memory) and horizontally (going high available with multi-az).
-See the [Redis Cloud pricing page](https://redislabs.com/redis-enterprise-cloud/essentials-pricing/).
+See the [Redis Labs pricing page](https://redislabs.com/redis-enterprise-cloud/essentials-pricing/).